NMU Archaeological Field School - Coming up in Summer 2016, Beaver Island, MI

-AN355 - Seminar in Archaeological Field Methods will be offered this coming summer on Beaver Island, Lake Michigan.
-This is a 6-credit, 4-week course that includes field work and lab work.
-The exact dates are May 18 (departing Charlevoix on the 2:30 pm ferry) to June 14 (leaving the island at 11:20 am).
+AN355 - The Seminar in Archaeological Field Methods/Summer Archaeology Field School will be offered again this summer on Beaver Island, Lake Michigan.
+This is a 6-credit, 4-week course that includes daily field work and evening lab work.
+While the exact dates and specific archaeological sites are pending, it looks like we will be heading out on the ferry from Charlevoix to the island on May 22nd, and concluding the field school on June 18th.

 Anthropology Faculty Fieldwork Update